Loading...

 So for example, a vet is a common noun.

-Doctor, scientist, recycling truck driver or carer.
+Doctor, scientist, Recycling-truck driver, or carer.

-Let's look at some sentences, and I want you try and spot the common nouns of the people who help us.
+Let's look at some sentences, and I want you to try and spot the common nouns of the people who help us.

 There might be some other nouns there, but I just want you to spot the common nouns for the people who help us.